 Now onto my latest smoothie obsession..
 My Peanut Butter Chip Smoothie.

-I don’t know about you, but I have an intense love affair with peanut butter.
+I don’t know about you, but I have a love affair with peanut butter.
 It’s pretty intense, which is why I love incorporating it into my day, one way or another.
 This time, it was in this delicious fruit-free Peanut Butter Chip Smoothie.

 If you try this recipe, let me know what you think below in the comments! 🙂